 All desalination technologies produce the same byproduct – concentrate or brine.
-The amount varies depending on the source of the water source being desalinated.
-Seawater desalination plants produce more brine – almost 50 percent of the feed water.
-This is less in brackish water desalination plants – the brine constitutes between 15 percent and 30 percent of the feed.
+The amount varies depending on the water source being desalinated.
+Seawater desalination plants produce more brine – almost 50% of the feed water.
+This is less in brackish water desalination plants -where brine constitutes between 15% and 30% of the feed.

-Increasing regulatory pressure, growing environmental awareness and more and larger membrane desalination plant are driving the need for better brine minimization – one of the greatest challenges currently facing the water treatment sector.
+Increasing regulatory pressure, growing environmental awareness and more and larger membrane desalination plants are driving the need for better brine minimization – one of the greatest challenges currently facing the water treatment sector.

 The current brine minimization process uses a combination of 3 technologies – reverse osmosis, followed by thermal evaporation, followed by thermal crystallization.
 There are significant differences in the cost of these technologies.

 |Reverse Osmosis||500 – 1,000||3 – 4||Up to 10% TDS brine|

 |Thermal Evaporation||2,000 – 5,000||8 – 20||Up to 20% – 25% TDS brine|

 |Thermal Crystallization||8,000 – 12,000||40 – 60||Up to solids|

 The most economical approach would be to increase the load on the reverse osmosis stage and maximize its recovery as much as possible, thereby reducing the size of the thermal crystallization unit to the minimum.

 However, three major factors limit the recovery of any RO system:

 - Chemistry of the feed water